|Total Above-ground living area||4585|

 After walking down the curved stairwell to the lower level, you enter a large open recreation room with a fireplace.
 Glass doors and windows line the rear wall to bring in sunlight and outdoor views.
 A curved bar is located in the center, with a wine cellar behind it, and an area for wine tasting.
 The open room has space for a billiards area, a gaming area, and a media area.
 To the right there is a storage room, and a guest suite with a private full bath, a walk–in closet, and sliding glass doors to the outdoor patio.
 To the left, there is a powder room, a home theater room, a tech room, and a large open storage space.
 Ceiling heights vary on this level: 9'6" in the billiards and media areas, 10' in the bar area, and 10'6" in both the gaming area and the guest suite.

 For years folks have asked for a smaller version of this extraordinary house, and the designer has finally created one!
 It's called Luxury Living 4.
 The above ground living area has dropped from 4,585 sf to just 2,700 sf, but the look and feel of the house inside and out is unchanged.

 And we continue to offer Luxury Living 2 (the original house without the lower level) and Luxury Living 3 (the original with an expanded master suite).
-For easy access to these other versions, click on the Architects button on the left side of any page in our website, and scroll down until you see Jon Rentfrow's name and photo.
-Red links to each of his plans appear below his bio.
+For easy access to these other versions, click on the architect's name (in bold blue letters, on the left side of this page).
+Red links to each of his plans appear below his bio, in alphabetical order.

 Front Elevation For Luxury Living